amaralc/career-and-team-roles/README.md

 - [ ] (Measurable) Conducted regular performance evaluations and career development discussions with team members.
 - [ ] (Measurable) Collaborated with product managers to set scope and milestones for at least YY projects.

-**Principal Engineer (L5 - TL2):** With a remarkable tenure (over 15 years), provides technical leadership across the organization.
+### Principal Engineer (L5 - TL2)
+With a remarkable tenure (over 15 years), provides technical leadership across the organization.
 Leads complex projects, sets the technical direction, and clarifies ambiguous situations to guide strategic problem-solving.
 Communicates with all levels in the organization.
 This is an individual contributor role.

 - [ ] (Collaboration) Collaborated effectively with cross-functional teams and stakeholders.
 - [ ] (Communication) Communicated effectively with all levels in the organization.